Frankly Speaking Debate Competition

 In that spirit, and to encourage tomorrow’s thinkers today, Benjamin Franklin House proudly holds the annual Frankly Speaking Debate Competition for upper secondary school students, in collaboration with the US Embassy London.
 The winner joins students from across Europe and the United States at the Benjamin Franklin Transatlantic Fellows Summer Institute.

-The 2023 competition will take place on Friday 24th February.
+The 2023 competition took place on Friday 24th February.
 The heats, semi-finals, finals and awards ceremony will all be held at the United States Embassy London.
 The debates follow an ‘Extended Mace’ format with 2 students in each team.
 There is a Year 10/11 category and a Year 12/13 category.

 The individual winner of the Year 10/11 category will receive a private tour of the Houses of Parliament with The Right Honourable Baroness Anelay of St Johns.
 The individual winner of the Year 12/13 category will join students from across Europe and the United States for an all-expenses-paid Summer school at the prestigious Benjamin Franklin Transatlantic Fellows Summer Institute.
 In 2022 this was held at Purdue University, Indiana, over 4 weeks in June-July.